minetest-mods/smart_inventory/API.md

     - string -> dimension, steps splitted by ":" (`a:b:c:d results in filtername, filtername:a, filtername:a:b, filtername:a:b:c, filtername:a:b:c:d`)
     - key/value table -> multiple groups assignment.
 Values could be dimensions as above (`{a,b} results in filtername, filtername:a, filtername:b`)
     - nil -> no group assingment by this filter
-  - shortdesc_func(fltobj, filterstring, textstring) - optional - get human readable description for the dimension string (`filtername:a:b:c`). "false" means the group should be ignored.
-Usefull so skip some dimension characteristics
+  - get_description(fltobj, group) - optional - get human readable description for the dimension string (`filtername:a:b:c`)
-  - if no function is given the descriptions can be added to smart_inventory.txt[filterstring].label See classify_description.lua.
-If nothing defined the filterstring will be displayed
+  - get_keyword(fltobj, group) - get string that should be used for searches or nil if the group should not be matched

 ### Filter Object methods